Flap Surgery: The Basics

 • Full thickness dehiscence: the rectus sheath fails to heal and “bursts,” with protrusion of abdominal content.

-• This commonly occurs secondarily to intra-abdominal pressure (example: ileus) or poor surgical technique.
+• This occurs secondarily due to intra-abdominal pressure (for example, ileus) or poor surgical technique.

-The treatments for flap compromise will be determined by the provider once a cause is identified.
-Treatment may be a return to the operating room for additional surgical intervention or a simple evacuation of hematoma through suctioning.
+Once a cause is identified, the provider will determine the treatments for flap compromise.
+Treatment may include returning to the operating room for additional surgical intervention or simply evacuation of the hematoma through suctioning.

 Recovery

 The focus of recovery is the healing and thriving of the flap site and surgical wounds.
 The time of flap healing varies, and some may heal much quicker than others.
-There are four phases of wound healing to recognize: hemostasis, inflammatory, proliferative, and maturation (7).
+There are four phases of wound healing to recognize: hemostasis, inflammation, proliferation, and maturation (7).

 • Hemostasis.
 This phase begins immediately after surgery when platelets release growth factors that alert various cells to start the repair process.